micmejia/bible-dump/NKJV/Isaiah/Isa 37.md

 'For I will defend this city, to save it For My own sake and for My servant David's sake.' " ## Sennacherib's Defeat and Death

 ###### 36
-Then the angel[^c] of the Lord went out, and [^d]killed in the camp of the Assyrians one hundred and eighty-five thousand; and when _people_ arose early in the morning, there were the corpses--all dead.
+Then the angel of the Lord went out, and killed in the camp of the Assyrians one hundred and eighty-five thousand; and when _people_ arose early in the morning, there were the corpses--all dead.

 ###### 37
 So Sennacherib king of Assyria departed and went away, returned _home,_ and remained at Nineveh.